 We get plenty of queries about gun cabinets from our readers.
 Who should have the keys?
 What happens if you go away for a few months?
+Can you keep a gun in a static caravan?
 Here are the answers to some of the most popular.

 2. How can my firearms cabinet be opened lawfully in the event of my death?
 Will your executor be able to get a temporary permit and who should have charge of the keys if you die?
 It’s certainly something all firearm owners should consider.
 Our legal expert Bill Harriman gives his considered view.